 Cognitive Dissonance and Family Expectations

-The concept of cognitive dissonance, introduced by Leon Festinger, can explain some of the emotional turmoil surrounding this situation.
+The concept of cognitive dissonance can explain some of the emotional turmoil surrounding this situation.
 When individuals hold two conflicting beliefs, such as feeling perpetually obligated to care for pets while also expecting financial support, it leads to discomfort that they seek to resolve.
 This discomfort can manifest as defensiveness or anger, particularly in familial settings where expectations can be deeply ingrained.
-A meta-analysis published in the Journal of Experimental Social Psychology indicates that individuals often respond to dissonance by justifying their actions rather than reassessing their beliefs, which might explain the sister's reluctance to reimburse.
+Individuals often respond to dissonance by justifying their actions rather than reassessing their beliefs, which might explain the sister's reluctance to reimburse.

 Recognizing this dissonance can be the first step toward resolving the underlying tensions and fostering healthier family dynamics.